zalando-incubator/ember-dressy-table/README.md

 - make sure that all tests (including linting) are green.

 ### Contact
 Please open a GitHub issue on this repo if you have any problems or feedback.
 We aim to respond to all requests within 48-72 hours of posting.
-You can also email `iaroslav.popov@zalando.de` directly.
+You can also email `chilicoder1@gmail.com` directly.

 ### License